tuck1s/thetucks-com/content/post/fibonacci/index.md

     print(last)
 ```

 This produces identical output, because Python integers are also arbitrary precision.
-Python is significantly slower:
+Python is significantly slower (in this case, Python 3.11.2 on a Raspberry Pi 5):

 ```
 real    0m0.069s